dschveninger/dougschveninger/README.md

 of how to create a presence on the internet with free GitHub resources and other internet and cloud resources.

-This repository contains information about Doug Schveninger and items that he is interest in, you can view it using GitHub Browser of the repository or you can view most of it from [dschvenigergithub.io GitHub Pages](https://dschveninger.github.io/index.html)
+This repository contains information about Doug Schveninger and items that I am interest in, you can view it using GitHub Browser of the repository or you can view most of it from [dschvenigergithub.io GitHub Pages](https://dschveninger.github.io/index.html)